We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

-Beta measures the relationship between the movement of a company’s stock price and the stock market index.
-If a stock on the S&P500 index has a beta of 2, this means that historically if the index moves up by 1 point, the stock is expected to increase by 2 points.
+Beta measures the relationship between a company’s stock price movement and the stock market index.
+If a stock on the S&P500 index has a beta of 2, historically, if the index moves up by 1 point, the stock is expected to increase by 2 points.
 This also works in the opposite direction.

 Beta can be used on an entire investment portfolio to understand the overall risk.

-Blue-Chip Stocks are enormous companies with excellent reputations for making money.
-Blue-Chip companies are often old, stable, and well-established companies such as Exxon-Mobil (XOM) or Apple (AAPL).
-Blue-Chip Stocks often have enormous market capitalizations and high share prices.
+Blue-chip stocks are enormous companies with excellent reputations for making money.
+Blue-chip companies are often old, stable, well-established companies such as Exxon-Mobil (XOM) or Apple (AAPL).
+Blue-chip stocks often have enormous market capitalizations and high share prices.

 Behavioral Investing, Behavioral Finance, or Behavioral economics is the belief that human psychology drives the markets.
 Behavioral Investors believe that all investment decisions are irrational.
 Many Behavioral Investors believe emotion is the main force behind investment decision-making.

 The Bid-Ask-Spread is the difference between the highest price a buyer will pay for a stock and the lowest price a seller will accept.
 The Bid-Ask-Spread is a measure of the supply and demand for a stock.
 Thus, the Bid-Ask-Spread can give you a good picture of the market for a stock.

 The Bid-Ask-Spread is based on the Bid Price and the Ask Price.
 The Bid Price is the maximum price investors will pay for a stock.
 The Ask Price is the minimum price investors will pay for a stock.